|

 </SCMarkupFormat>

-This xml markup file defines a single text element.
-The insert position is 10mm from left and 30 mm from bottom of the drawing.
 The markup coordinate system origin is always the lower left corner of the drawing.

 The coordinates can be given in millimeters, inches or native (1016 DPI) values.